digital-raven/daily/README.rst

 Usage with Vimwiki
 ===================
-Modify daily.ini (installed in ``~/.config/daily`` after a first run) to change the journal's directory to your vimwiki diary, and set the format to "md".
+Modify daily.ini (installed in ``~/.config/daily`` after a first run) to change the journal's directory to your vimwiki diary, and be sure the format is "md".

 Also install the ``generate-vimwiki-diary-template`` file to your ~/.vim/bin directory.
 This will make it so vim auto-generates daily's entry text for new markdown files in the vimwiki diary directory.
+This must be done manually.

 Usage
 =====